 Learn more about what makes a compelling careers page in the video below.

-Employee testimonials are examples of social proof that can encourage job seekers to learn more about your company.
+Employee testimonials are examples of social proof because they can act as signals to job seekers that yours is a company they want to learn more about.

 If you have the ability, consider creating video employee testimonials to make the most compelling content for job seekers, like this video from CareerPlug client Hand & Stone.

-Your current high-performing, happy employees are the best ambassadors for your employment brand, which is why the best recruiting strategy is to do everything you can to keep them!
+Your existing high-performing, happy employees are the best ambassadors for your employment brand, which is why the best recruiting strategy is to do everything you can to keep them!

 Low turnover and long-term employee retention can serve as proof to candidates that you’ve created an exceptional place to work.
 Of course, achieving this is easier said than done.